1884 Prohibition National Convention: Presidential nomination

 On July 24, the delegates reconvened to vote on the presidential nomination.
 The California delegation nominated R. H. McDonald, who was seconded by delegates from Kentucky and Maine, the Illinois delegation nominated former Kansas Governor John St. John, who was seconded by Frances Willard, the Massachusetts delegation nominated Gideon T. Stewart, and a delegate from Pennsylvania nominated former presidential nominee James Black.
 Stewart withdrew from the balloting and endorsed St. John, the California delegation withdrew McDonald's nomination, and Black declined to contest the presidential ballot.

 John B. Finch made a motion to suspend the rules to nominate St. John by acclamation was successful and 505 delegates voted in favor of St. John, who accepted the nomination via telegram.
 William Daniel of Maryland was selected to serve as the vice-presidential nominee.

 Platform

 The platform drafted by the platform committee was approved by the delegates, and it criticized the Republican and Democratic parties for not creating prohibition legislation while in power, included support for the prohibition of the sale and consumption of alcohol, increasing immigration, political and civil gender equality, women's suffrage, refusing to allow statehood to areas without the prohibition of polygamous marriages, soldier pensions, and money issued and regulated by the federal government.

 The platform plank in support of women's suffrage was weakened by Frances Willard to gain support among southern votes.

+Election outcome

+The Prohibition ticket may have had a spoiler effect on the outcome of the presidential election.
+The Prohibition Party received a sizable number of votes in 1884, which the Democratic ticket won by a far narrower margin.
+New York's electors were decisive to Democrats winning the Electoral College vote.
+A portion of voters who usually voted Republican were particularly distrusting of the Republican presidential nominee James G. Blaine, making it probable that the Prohibition ticket (headed by a former Republican governor) attracted enough votes from disaffected Republicans in New York to swing the election.